Refer note 31: During the current year, the fair value exposure on purchased metal and resultant stock has been designated as a hedged item and is included in the calculation of the cost of inventories. The fair value exposure relates to adjustments made to commodity prices and US$ exchange rates fr

 Net realisable value tests are performed, at least, on each reporting date and represent the expected sales price of the product based on prevailing metal prices, less estimated costs to complete production and bring the product to sale.

-The average cost of normal production includes total costs incurred on mining and refining, including depreciation, less net revenue from the sale of by-products, allocated to main products based on units produced under normal production.
-Stock values are adjusted for upstream intra-group transactions with subsidiaries and equity-accounted entities within the Group, eliminating intra-group profit in profit or loss and share of profit from equity-accounted entities, where applicable.
+The average cost of normal production includes total costs incurred on mining and refining, including depreciation, less net revenue from the sale of by-products at the point where by-products become separately identifiable, allocated to main products based on the relative sales value of main products sold.
+Stock values are adjusted for upstream intra-group transactions with subsidiaries and equity-accounted entities within the Group, eliminating intra-group profits in profit or loss and share of profit from equity-accounted entities, where applicable.

 Refined by-products are valued at net realisable value and quantities of in-process metals are based on latest available assays.
 Recoverable metal quantities are continually tested for reasonableness by comparing the grade of ore with the metal actually recovered.
 Engineering estimates are used to determine recoverable metal quantities and these estimates and the methodologies applied are improved on an ongoing basis.
 Metal quantities are adjusted without affecting production and impacting the calculation of unit cost per ounce produced.

-Operating metal lease payments or receipts are accounted for in profit or loss and the metal is carried as inventory.
+Operating metal lease receipts are accounted for in profit or loss and the metal is carried as inventory.

 Stores and materials